gabrieltoribiopereira/esp32-pong-game/README.md

 # ESP32 Pong Game (ESP-NOW Multiplayer)

 This project is a multiplayer Pong game running on two ESP32 microcontrollers.
-They communicate with each other using the **ESP-NOW** protocol (a low-power, Wi-Fi independent protocol from Espressif).
+They communicate with each other using the **ESP-NOW** protocol.
 One ESP32 acts as the **Master** (computes game physics) and the other as the **Slave** (displays game state and sends input).

 ## Hardware Required